inca/cx-site/src/main/webapp/pages/index.md

 ### Web Framework  {#web}

+[Circumflex Web Framework](/web.html) is a DSL for quick web application development.

+It is designed around the *route concept*.
+A route is an HTTP method with matching mechanism and attached block.
+The application itself is essentially a sequential set of routes: they are matched in the order they are defined, the first route that matches the request is invoked.

 Here's a simple web application:

     lang:scala
     class Main extends RequestRouter {
-      get("/") = "Hello world!"      // match GET /
+      get("/") = "Hello world!"
+      get("/posts/:id") = "Post #" + uri("id")
-      post("/form") = {              // match POST /form
+      post("/form") = {
-        // do some work
+        // Do some work
         // . . .
-        // render FreeMarker template
+        // Render FreeMarker template:
         ftl("/done.ftl")
       }
     }

-Of course, the capabilities of Web framework are not limited to responding to methods and URLs.
+Of course, the capabilities of Web framework are not limited to responding to HTTP methods and matching URLs.
 Check out the [Circumflex Web Framework page](/web.html) for detailed overview.

 ### ORM  {#orm}